pypa/pip/docs/installing.rst

 .. warning::

-   Be cautious if you're using a Python install that's managed by your operating system or another package manager. get-pip.py does not coordinate with those tools, and may leave your system in an inconsistent state.
+   Be cautious if you are using a Python install that's managed by your operating system or another package manager. ``get-pip.py`` does not coordinate with those tools, and may leave your system in an inconsistent state.

-get-pip.py will also install :ref:`pypug:setuptools` [3]_ and :ref:`pypug:wheel`,
+``get-pip.py`` also installs :ref:`pypug:setuptools` [3]_ and :ref:`pypug:wheel`.
-if they're not already. :ref:`pypug:setuptools` is required to install :term:`source distributions <pypug:Source Distribution (or "sdist")>`.
-Both are required to be able to build a :ref:`Wheel cache` (which improves installation speed), although neither are required to install pre-built :term:`wheels
+If they are not already, :ref:`pypug:setuptools` is required to install :term:`source distributions <pypug:Source Distribution (or "sdist")>`.
+Both are required in order to build a :ref:`Wheel cache` (which improves installation speed), although neither are required to install pre-built :term:`wheels
 <pypug:Wheel>`.

 .. note::

-   The get-pip.py script is supported on the same python version as pip.
+   ``get-pip.py`` is supported on the same python version as pip.
-   For the now unsupported Python 3.2, an alternate script is available `here <https://bootstrap.pypa.io/3.2/get-pip.py>`_.
+   For Python 3.2, an alternate script is available `here <https://bootstrap.pypa.io/3.2/get-pip.py>`_.